Dynseo/stimart-settings/README.md

 - https://drive.google.com/drive/folders/1JhIraP-B2aK7P37qhNvabhHpn85qenL8?usp=share_link

-When you want to integrate the changes click on InApp Inegration -> Commit sheet changes
+When you want to integrate the changes click on InApp Inegration -> Commit sheet changes This will use the bitbucket API to create and push a commit with your changes.

-This will use the bitbucket API to create and push a commit with your changes.
+If you don't have the right access to commit the change from the sheet ask someone how have it using Slack Notification -> AskForIntegration